Sustainability-related disclosures

 • For sustainability risks and Principal Adverse Impact indicators, we use company information and insights, and data modeled by the Upright Project.

 We use one third-party data source in our assessment: the Upright Project.
-The SDG-based net-positive impact and the Principal Adverse Impact indicators are mainly modeled and estimated by the Upright Project.
-However, some of the Principal Adverse Impact indicators are reported directly to the fund by the portfolio companies.
-Going forward, we will clearly state what is estimated data in the Statement on Principal Adverse Impacts of Investment Decisions on Sustainability Factors.
+The SDG-based net-positive impact and the Principal Adverse Impact indicators are mainly modeled and estimated by the Upright Project, when company-reported data is not available However, some of the Principal Adverse Impact indicators are reported directly to the fund by the portfolio companies.
+We will clearly state what is estimated data in the Statement on Principal Adverse Impacts of Investment Decisions on Sustainability Factors.

 Limitations to methodologies and data

 As with most data sources, the data modeled by the Upright Project has some inherent limitations.
 Due to the limited availability of underlying information and the nature of the indicators, the produced information intrinsically includes some inaccuracy.
-Upright continuously seeks to improve the accuracy of its indicators by using the best available information and the best available statistical methods for integrating information from different sources.
-Upright does not warrant the accuracy of the information, and shall not be liable for any direct or indirect damages related to the information it provides.
-The information provided in our reporting is reproduced with permission from Upright, and may not be redistributed without permission from Upright.
+The Upright Project continuously seeks to improve the accuracy of its indicators by using the best available information and the best available statistical methods for integrating information from different sources.
+The Upright Project does not warrant the accuracy of the information, and shall not be liable for any direct or indirect damages related to the information it provides.
+The information provided in our reporting is reproduced with permission from the Upright Project, and may not be redistributed without permission from the Upright Project.

 Due diligence

-To understand the impact of each investment, we apply a multi-lens approach throughout the investment due diligence process, assessing and documenting the following:
+To understand the impact of each investment, we apply a multi-lens approach throughout the investment due diligence process.
+This is carried out by a team of sustainability professionals (within the Investment Manager but independent of the portfolio management team) who conduct due diligence on the potential investment.
+The team assesses and documents the following:

 • Contribution to SDGs: Companies’ products or services contribute at a substantial and concrete level to the achievement of at least one SDG, as defined at the target level of the SDGs.
 Products or services with a significant negative impact on any of the SDGs, or that cause significant harm to any environmental or socially sustainable investment objective, are excluded.